 Finally, you’ll need to use something like a carabiner or marlin-spike hitch to connect your hammock loop to the loop from the strap.

-How to Use Easily Adjustable Straps
+How To Use Adjustable Straps

 These straps are so easy to use, and you can move your carabiner up and down the strap as needed.

-How to Use Eco-Friendly Straps
+How To Use Eco-Friendly Straps

 Eco-friendly straps typically have a cloth loop at one end and a metal loop at the other.